trailofbits/algo/README.md

     ```
     On macOS, you may be prompted to install `cc`.
 You should press accept if so.

 5. **List the users to create.** Open `config.cfg` in your favorite text editor.
 Specify the users you wish to create in the `users` list.
 If you want to be able to add or delete users later, you **must** select `yes` for the `Do you want to retain the CA key?` prompt during the deployment.
+Make a unique user for each device you plan to setup.

 6. **Start the deployment.** Return to your terminal.
 In the Algo directory, run `./algo` and follow the instructions.
 There are several optional features available.
 None are required for a fully functional VPN server.
 These optional features are described in greater detail in [deploy-from-ansible.md](docs/deploy-from-ansible.md).